Clifford A. Pickover

 Clifford Alan Pickover (born August 15, 1957) is an American author, editor, and columnist in the fields of science, mathematics, science fiction, innovation, and creativity.
 For many years, he was employed at the IBM Thomas J. Watson Research Center in Yorktown, New York, where he was editor-in-chief of the IBM Journal of Research and Development.
-He has been granted more than 700 U.S. patents, is an elected Fellow for the Committee for Skeptical Inquiry, and is author of more than 50 books, translated into more than a dozen languages.
+He has been granted more than 835 U.S. patents, is an elected Fellow for the Committee for Skeptical Inquiry, and is author of more than 50 books, translated into more than a dozen languages.

 Life, education and career

 Pickover's works have often dealt with higher dimensions, computer art, and visualization.

 Pickover graduated first in his class from Franklin and Marshall College, after completing the four-year undergraduate program in three years.
 He received his PhD in 1982 from Yale University's Department of Molecular Biophysics and Biochemistry, where he conducted research on X-ray scattering and protein structure.

 Pickover was elected as a Fellow for the Committee for Skeptical Inquiry for his "significant contributions to the general public's understanding of science, reason, and critical inquiry through their scholarship, writing, and work in the media."
 Other Fellows have included Carl Sagan and Isaac Asimov.
-He has been awarded almost 700 United States patents, and his The Math Book was winner of the 2011 Neumann Prize.
+He has been awarded over 835 United States patents, and his The Math Book was winner of the 2011 Neumann Prize.

 He joined IBM at the Thomas J. Watson Research Center in 1982, as a member of the speech synthesis group and later worked on the design-automation workstations.
 For much of his career, Pickover has published technical articles in the areas of scientific visualization, computer art, and recreational mathematics.

 He is currently an associate editor for the scientific journal Computers and Graphics and is an editorial board member for Odyssey and Leonardo.
 He is also the Brain-Strain columnist for Odyssey magazine, and, for many years, he was the Brain-Boggler columnist for Discover magazine.

 Pickover has received more than 100 IBM invention achievement awards, three research division awards, and four external honor awards.